McClymonds High School

 McClymonds High School is a public high school in the West Oakland neighborhood of Oakland, California, United States.
 In addition to being the third oldest high school in Oakland, it is the only comprehensive high school in West Oakland, operated by the Oakland Unified School District.
+It was nicknamed the "School of Champions" in the early 1960s, after a number of award-winning athletes attended.

 History

-Early history (1915-2005)
+Early history (1915–2005)

-In January 1915, McClymonds High School started in a small building formerly occupied by Oakland Technical High School.
+It started in January 1915 in a small building formerly occupied by Oakland Technical High School.
 Originally, 60 students were enrolled in the school, which at that time was called Vocational High School.
 It was the first public school in California to offer summer school.
+McClymonds High School was once a predominantly white school.
+Demographic changes in the 1940s and 1950s transformed McClymonds into a predominantly Black high school.

-The school was named after J.W.
-McClymonds, who at one time was the superintendent of the Oakland Unified School District.
-Ida Louise Jackson, the first black teacher in the Oakland district, taught at McClymonds before her retirement in 1953.
+The school was named after John W. McClymonds, who at one time was the superintendent of the Oakland Unified School District.
+Ida Louise Jackson, the first black teacher in the Oakland district, taught history classes at McClymonds before her retirement in 1953.

-In 1927, with $325,000 spent on additional classrooms, the school became more of a regular school than a summer school.
+In 1927, with US$325,000 spent on additional classrooms, the school became more of a regular school than a summer school.
 In 1933, the legislative act was passed, regulating school building construction.
 This required that schools have steel and structural support on the inside.
 The building did not meet these requirements.

-The school decided to move to 14th and Myrtle Street in the same building with Lowell Junior High School.
+The school board decided to move to the campus to 14th and Myrtle Street in the same building with Lowell Junior High School.
 McClymonds High thereby became a four year high school.
 The name changed from J.W.
 McClymonds to Lowell McClymonds, then to McClymonds Lowell High School.
 Finally, in September 1938, the official name of the school became McClymonds, and it was moved to 26th and Myrtle.